-- Headquarters: Bari (BA), Puglia
+Headquarters: Bari (BA), Puglia

-- Turnover: 560,698,549 €
+Turnover: 560,698,549 €

-- Number of employees: 2,014
+Number of employees: 2,014

-- Water users: over 4 million
+Water users: over 4 million

-- Water supply network: 20,369 km
+Water supply network: 20,369 km

-- Distributed water: -
+Distributed water: -

-- Sewerage network: 12,930 km

-- Wastewater treatment plants: 184
+Sewerage network: 12,930 km Wastewater treatment plants: 184

 Founded in 1902, Acquedotto Pugliese is one of the largest and the most time-honoured Italian companies operating in the water supply service.
 After 100 years, it currently manages the Integrated Water Service (IWS) in the Puglia Optimal Regional Area, the largest Italian ATO in terms of an extension with over 4 million inhabitants served.
 It also manages the water supply service in some municipalities of Campania and supplies water to Acquedotto Lucano S.p.A. which in turn manages the Integrated Water Service in Basilicata.
-In particular, AQP serves 242 Municipalities in Puglia and 12 in the Province of Avellino (Campania) in terms of drinking water distribution, 238 municipalities in Puglia and 2 in the province of Avellino for sewerage services and 252 municipalities in Puglia and 2 in the province of Avellino for sewerage services, including domestic, non-domestic, industrial, and other users, with an increase of 7,860 users compared to 2018.
+In particular, AQP serves 242 Municipalities in Puglia and 12 in the Province of Avellino (Campania) in terms of drinking water distribution, 238 municipalities in Puglia and 2 in the province of Avellino for sewerage services and 252 municipalities in Puglia and 2 in the province of Avellino for wastewater treatment services.
+AQP manages various types of users, including domestic, non-domestic, industrial, and other users, with an increase of 7,860 users compared to 2018.